codecliff/NoCommentsPython/README.md

 ## Features
   1. Removes comments and docstrings
+  2. Removes blank lines
-  2. Can handle all files in a given directory
+  3. Can handle all files in a given directory
-  3. Can attach a predefined header text to each output
+  4. Can attach a predefined header text to each output
-  4. Non destructive - writes output to a separate file
+  5. Non destructive - writes output to a separate file

 ## How to use :